Everglades National Park

 Each of us has places where we want to return over and over again.
 For me, one of those places is Everglades National Park in Florida.
-However I'm not exactly sure whether our children and their children would be able to experience it the way we do it today since this park's future is in question.
-So is the large part of Southern Florida.
+However, I'm not exactly sure whether our children and their children would be able to experience it the way we do it today since this park's future is in question.
+So is a large part of Southern Florida.

-In April 2015, it was our second time in Everglades National Park.
-First time we visited it in March 2013.
+In April 2015, it was my second time visiting Everglades National Park.
+The first time I visited it was in March 2013.
 Though I have not noticed any major changes in the park's flora, this time there were much fewer wild animals such as alligators and big birds.
-There is nothing unusual in this though as the end of April also marks the end of a dry season.
-Water level reaches its yearly minimum, so fish and other animals that depend on it move further south toward the Florida Gulf where the water level is still high.
+There is nothing unusual in this as the end of April also marks the end of a dry season.
+The water level reaches its yearly minimum, so fish and other animals that depend on it move further south toward the Florida Gulf where the water level is still high.

-Despite the fact that Everglades National Park looks like a big swamp, it is, in fact, a river 70 miles (110 km) wide.
-It slowly flows north to south from Kissimmee River toward the Gulf of Mexico with the constant speed of 90 ft (30 m) per day.
+Even though Everglades National Park looks like a big swamp, it is, in fact, a river 70 miles (110 km) wide.
+It slowly flows north to south from Kissimmee River toward the Gulf of Mexico with a constant speed of 90 ft (30 m) per day.

 This land has not always been a national park.
-Since the end of 19th century and till 1947, it suffered a lot from excessive human activities and over-development.
-The water was drained, and the land was on sale for exorbitant 30 dollar per acre (70-80 dollars per hectare).
+Since the end of the 19th century and till 1947, it suffered a lot from excessive human activities and over-development.
+The water was drained, and the land was on sale for exorbitant 30 dollars per acre (70-80 dollars per hectare).
 Cunning sellers would bring potential buyers at the end of spring when the water is low and the weather is nice and calm.
-However, starting July the raining season would often bring floods and hurricanes.
+However, starting in July the rainy season would often bring floods and hurricanes.
 Even drainage canals would not help protect people from natural disasters.
-In year 1928 alone, Okeechobee Hurricane killed 2500 people in Florida.
+In the year 1928 alone, the Okeechobee Hurricane killed 2,500 people in Florida.

-However the battle between humans and nature continued, and in 1930s a huge dam was built around Lake Okeechobee where the Everglades River takes its water resources.
-As a result of building the dam, a severe drought hit Southern Florida in 1939 which caused numerous wild fires.
-On this picture - a lock on one of the canals.
+However, the battle between humans and nature continued, and in the 1930s a huge dam was built around Lake Okeechobee where the Everglades River takes its water resources.
+As a result of building the dam, a severe drought hit Southern Florida in 1939 which caused numerous wildfires.
+In this picture - a lock on one of the canals.

-Trees were cut, wildlife killed, however drainage canals that diverted the Everglades River's water for agriculture and other domestic needs had the biggest negative impact on the Southern Florida's ecosystem.
-A competition for potable water becomes a challenge as the population in Florida continues to grow and estimated 40 million tourists visit Florida each year.
-Some 12 million people (many of them are Canadians) have seasonal homes there and come visit Florida in winter months when the water level is already low.
-Since Everglades and the majority of Southern Florida is only 3-7 ft (1-2 m) above the sea level, when the fresh water levels drop, the salt water penetrates the land from the Atlantic Ocean causing drastic changed to the environment.
+Trees were cut, and wildlife killed, however, drainage canals that diverted the Everglades River's water for agriculture and other domestic needs had the biggest negative impact on Southern Florida's ecosystem.
+Competition for potable water becomes a challenge as the population in Florida continues to grow and an estimated 40 million tourists visit Florida each year.
+Some 12 million people (many of them are Canadians) have seasonal homes there and come visit Florida in the winter months when the water level is already low.
+Since the Everglades and the majority of Southern Florida are only 3-7 ft (1-2 m) above the sea level, when the freshwater levels drop, the salt water penetrates the land from the Atlantic Ocean causing drastic changes to the environment.

-But let's get back to what the Everglades National Park looks like today.
-This is a pine oasis, a rare ecosystem within the park accessible from the Pinelands trail.
-Pines grow at higher elevations where there is not much water year around, so a piece of land like this will be submerged by the rising ocean when everything else in the park is already underwater.
+But let's go back to what the Everglades National Park is today.
+In the picture below, there is a pine oasis, a rare ecosystem within the park accessible from the Pinelands trail.
+Pines grow at higher elevations where there is not much water year-round, so a piece of land like this will be submerged by the rising ocean when everything else in the park is already underwater.

-A small lizard is a little curios and does not seem to be afraid of humans.
+A small lizard is a little curious and does not seem to be afraid of humans.

-These bright-colored grasshoppers are so numerous in the park, so I often had to turn my steering wheel to avoid squashing them on the road.
+These bright-coloured grasshoppers are so numerous in the park, that I often had to turn my steering wheel to avoid squashing them on the road.

-Another trail we visited while the sun was still high up in the sky was the Mahogany Hammock trail.
+Another trail I visited while the sun was still high up in the sky was the Mahogany Hammock Trail.

-It looks like an island within the wast grassland.
+It looks like an island within the vast grassland.

 It felt so good to hide from the heat under the big branches of palm trees and redwood.

-This island is like an oasis in a desert where the life abounds.
+This island is like an oasis in a desert where life abounds.

 On such a hot day, all I really wanted was to cool off in the ocean.
 We drove all the way down to the Flamingo campground at the Florida Bay where there is a beach.
-It turned out that there was no good access to the ocean though, so in order to get to the water you would need to wade through a dense layer of seaweed and debris about 6-8 ft (2-2.5 m) wide.
-Also, two campers warned us that there are some crocodiles in the mangrove wetlands (pictured below), and unlike their close relatives - alligators, these guys don't mind having you at lunch.
+It turned out that there was no good access to the ocean, so to get to the water you would need to wade through a dense layer of seaweed and debris about 6-8 ft (2-2.5 m) wide.
+Also, two campers warned us that there are some crocodiles in the mangrove wetlands (pictured below), and unlike their close relatives - alligators, these guys don't mind having you for lunch.

-A bald eagle's nest at the Flamingo camground.
+A bald eagle's nest at the Flamingo campground.

-This is how Everglades National Park mostly looks like - an immense wet grassland.
+This is what Everglades National Park mostly looks like - an immense wet grassland.

 If you only have a couple of hours in the park, Anhinga Trail is where you want to spend your time.